Ngā utu

 Managing Your Money (PDF)

-Other costs and levies
+Other costs and student fees

 The Student Services Fee and the Student Hardship Fee are compulsory fees for all students.
 They fund services for students that are not covered by tuition fees and assist students suffering exceptional financial hardship